-Despite the darkness of both the Frankenstein and Dracula plot lines, Fisher successfully instills a moral code in each film.
-At the end of the day, most of us like it when the good guys win, and in both Frankenstein and Dracula, they do.
-It’s a concept that seems quite removed from the horror films produced today, making Fisher’s take all the more compelling sixty-plus years later.
+Despite the darkness of both the Frankenstein and Dracula plot lines, in the end, good does triumph over evil.
+It’s a concept that seems quite removed from the horror films produced today, making Fisher’s take on the genre all the more compelling.

 Jimmy Sangster, who wrote the screenplays for Frankenstein and Dracula, believed that these films remain captivating because of their unique spins on classic stories.
-Taking Frankenstein for instance, Sangster decided to switch the focus of his screenplay from “the creature,” and put it squarely on Baron Frankenstein.
-As Sangster writes in his autobiography [aff. link]
+In Frankenstein for instance, Sangster decided to take the focus of his screenplay off “the creature,” and put it squarely on Baron Frankenstein.
+As Sangster writes in his autobiography [aff. link]:

 “I was more interested in Baron Frankenstein than the monster.
 The monster couldn’t help doing monstrous things.
 Having the hands of a famous sculptor isn’t going to be much good if his brain is full of broken glass before it’s even put in his reconstructed head.
 On the other hand, everything monstrous that the Baron did was well thought out.
 Done for a reason.
 A much more interesting character.”

-This new perspective was groundbreaking at the time, and audiences continue to appreciate Sangster’s unexpected twist in story focus, undoubtedly a reason why Frankenstein and Dracula continue to be revered.
+This new perspective was groundbreaking at the time, and audiences continue to appreciate Sangster’s unexpected twist in story focus, yet another reason why Frankenstein and Dracula continue to be revered.

 Cushing and Lee

-Of course, the most obvious reasons why Frankenstein and Dracula were so successful on release, and remain so mesmerizing today, are the two stars of each film: Peter Cushing and Christopher Lee.
+The most obvious reason why Frankenstein and Dracula were so successful on release, and remain so mesmerizing today, is the work of Peter Cushing and Christopher Lee, the stars of each film.

-Both actors would experience physical pain in their quest to give audiences authentic scenes in each film.
+Both actors experienced physical pain in their quest to give audiences authentic scenes in each film.
 Most notably for Peter, to get that vampire staking business down perfectly in Dracula, he had more than a couple misses, injuring his own hand.
 As Peter recounts in his autobiography [aff. link]:

 “Even now, the knuckles of my left hand, which held the wooden spin in place, still bear the scar of many a miss.”

-Christopher Lee on the other hand would have a few scares with his eyes.
-During Frankenstein, Lee even thought he lost his vision after acid from the fake blood used in one scene got into his eyes.
+During Frankenstein, Lee thought he lost his vision after acid from the fake blood used in one scene got into his eyes.
 A second optical scare occurred during the filming of Dracula, when Lee’s eyes reacted adversely to the red contact lenses that were so integral to Dracula’s blood-thirsty appearance.
-Lee then further injured himself as he stumbled around the set in a teary, blurry haze from the discomfort of those red lenses!
+Lee then further injured himself as he stumbled around the set in a teary, blurry haze from the discomfort those red lenses caused.

 Beyond the Physical

-Perhaps less obvious, but a far more important contribution Cushing and Lee made to Frankenstein and Dracula was their commitment to finding the motivations behind their characters’ often despicable actions.
-It would have been so easy to take the acts of these sinister characters—with the exception of the noble Van Helsing, of course—at face value.
+A less obvious, but far more important contribution that Cushing and Lee made to Frankenstein and Dracula was their commitment to finding the motivations behind their characters’ often despicable actions.

 Both actors sought to understand how their characters could legitimize such gruesome behavior.
 Peter said it best in his autobiography when he summed up the mindset he adopted to bring depth to Victor Frankenstein.
 Peter had to view the character as a man ahead of his time, whose cruel and sinister actions were motivated by an obsessive desire to find scientific truths, not from an intent to harm others: